aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Gets the y coordinate of the upper left corner in units of Pixel.
+Gets the y coordinate of the upper left corner in units of pixels.

 **Returns:**
 int